aparaviemea/Installation/README.md

 ### ToDo List:

-ARM Template with 2 VMs bases on Windows Server 2019 for Aparavi Aggregator and Collector,
+- **ARM Template** with 2 VMs bases on Windows Server 2019 for Aparavi Aggregator and Collector

-ARM Template with 1 VM based in Linux for one Aparavi Agent,
+- ARM Template with 1 VM based in Linux for one Aparavi Agent

-ARM Template with 2 VMs based on Linux for Aparavi Aggregator and Collector,
+- ARM Template with 2 VMs based on Linux for Aparavi Aggregator and Collector